NeuroBench/system_benchmarks/ASC.md

 Pre-processing in general can be defined as feature extraction or the conversion of raw audio data into a format that is suitable for inference.
 Latency and energy of pre-processing must be included in benchmark measurement, and will be reported separately from inference.

 In certain systems, e.g. Synsense Xylo, pre-processing blocks use analog hardware on-chip to directly convert real-time analog microphone output to digital spikes for inference.
 In order to operate inference from a digitally-encoded dataset, this pre-processing must be simulated and the spikes are sent through a side-channel directly to the inference block.
-For such cases, the reported pre-processing measurements will be for the analog hardware running in real-time, and not the simulated side-channel.
-TODO: how will the measurement be done, need some kind of disclaimer in the report that the result will not be completely reflective of the dataset.
+For such cases, the reported pre-processing measurements will be for the analog hardware running in real-time on the dataset audio played over speakers into the device microphone.

 ### Accuracy